 Financial and Other Covenants.
 We are required to comply with various financial and other covenants to draw and maintain borrowings under the 2018 Term Loan.
-The 2018 Term Loan Amendments provide that certain financial and other covenants under the 2018 Term Loan were waived or adjusted, which waivers and adjustments are the same as under the amendments to the Company's 2018 Senior Credit Facility.
-At December 31, 2022, we were in compliance with all financial covenants.
+The 2018 Term Loan Amendments provide that certain financial and other covenants under the 2018 Term Loan were waived or adjusted, which waivers and adjustments were the same as the Company's prior senior credit facility.
+At December 31, 2023, we were in compliance with all financial covenants.